Maine Psychology Doctorate Programs

 Alliant International University

 Offered through the California School of Education (CSOE), Alliant International University is home to a fully online Psy.D. in Educational Psychology that’s split into two possible tracks, school psychology or school counseling.
-The program is relatively new, so the university has yet to publish career or licensure outcomes for graduates.
+Cohorts for 2022 and 2023 had an average on-time graduation rate of 59.6%, and an average job placement rate of 39%.

 • Institution type: Private, for-profit